 The Faculty Community-Engaged Learning Incentive Award encourages faculty to link Kenyon curriculum to relevant community interests, knowledge and needs by incorporating community-engaged learning within new and existing courses.
 The Andrew W. Mellon Foundation's "A Sense of Place" grant funds this initiative.
-Find out how to apply for the 2018 spring awards (PDF).
+Find out how to apply for the 2018 fall awards (PDF).

 Students in ENGL 493 IS partnered with a Mount Vernon Middle School class to pilot a program in which Kenyon students mentored seventh-grade language arts students.
 The seventh-graders gained an additional teacher and apprentice teachers, which increased the amount of one-on-one attention and mentorship each student received; Kenyon students gained practice in observing, designing, implementing and assessing pedagogical activities.